 As I researched this information, even before the pandemic, it started to become clear to me how many churches are failing to reach this generation that is increasingly spiritually disconnected, and can be hard to reach using traditional means of ministry.
 However, some ideas started to form in my own mind in regard to how we can improve in these areas.
 I know much of this information isn’t new to some of you, these datasets have been used by some churches to aid in forming targeted ministry efforts in our current ministry landscape.
 However, this is something that other churches struggle with, and I believe as more and more churches start to use digital forms of communication as a means to accomplish ministry, now is the time for us to act, and investigate how we can also see digital platforms as a mission field.
 To do this well, we need to do more than simply put our services online.

-Does your church have a strategy for digital outreach that you would like to share?
-Let me know in the comments.
 Next time I’ll share some thoughts of my own on how we can engage with Millennials, Gen Z, and even older generations by approaching social media platforms as part of our mission field.

 “Reaching the Digitally Unreached Part 2” is available here